Sampling from $p$-adic algebraic manifolds: Introduction

-In this paper, inspired by the work of Breiding and Marigliano \cite{RandomPoints}, we tackle the problem of sampling from a $p$-adic algebraic variety with a prescribed probability distribution by intersecting it with random linear spaces of complementary dimension.
-Our results provide $p$-adic analogues of the results in \cite{RandomPoints} and are in line with $p$-adic analogs of the so-called \emph{Crofton's formulas} in integral geometry (see \cite{kulkarni2021integGeo} and \cite{BKL22} for $p$-adic integral geometry) which provide a link between the volume of a manifold and its expected number of intersection points with random linear spaces.
+In this paper, inspired by the work of Breiding and Marigliano \cite{RandomPoints}, we address the problem of sampling from a $p$-adic algebraic variety according to a prescribed probability distribution.
+We do so by intersecting the manifold in question with random linear spaces of complementary dimension.
+Our results extend the work in \cite{RandomPoints} to the $p$-adic setting and align with $p$-adic analogues of the so-called \emph{Crofton formulas} in integral geometry; see \cite{BKL22,kulkarni2021integGeo}.
+These formulas express the volume of a manifold as the expected number of its intersection points with random linear spaces of complementary dimension.

+One of the key motivations for this work stems from the fields of random and numerical algebraic geometry, which have attracted considerable attention in recent decades.
+For example, in enumerative geometry, the number of solutions of a \emph{generic} zero dimensional system of polynomial equations is usually ill-defined when working over a field that is not algebraically closed.
+This is the case, for instance, with $\R$ or $\Q_p$.
+In such situations, the focus shifts to understanding the distribution of the number of solutions when the polynomial system is sampled from a chosen probability measure.
+This type of question also appears in arithmetic statistics, where often the aim is to determine the proportion of objects, within a specific class, that enjoy a given property.
+In these contexts, developing efficient methods for sampling from algebraic $p$-adic manifolds is highly desirable.

-Over the real or complex numbers, sampling from manifolds (especially in the parameterized case) often involves using a Markov chain sampling (Metropolis algorithm, Gibbs sampler, hit-and-run algorithm etc.) \cite{samplingManifolds,andersenDiac,Liu}.
-While this method is fairly simple (both computationally and mathematically), it approximates the desired probability measure only asymptotically and requires a study of the mixing time of the Markov chain in question \cite{DiacanAl,saloffCosteDiac}.
-Moreover, since non-archimedean local fields are totally disconnected topological spaces, the usual Markov chain sampling algorithms are ill suited for such a setting.
-Our method has the advantage of sampling exactly from the desired probability density.
-Also, given its geometric nature, it works regardless of the nature of the topology involved.
+For sampling from manifolds over the real or complex numbers, especially in the parameterized case, methods often rely on Markov chain sampling techniques such as the Metropolis algorithm, Gibbs sampler, or hit-and-run algorithm \cite{andersenDiac,saloffCosteDiac,Liu}.
+While these methods are relatively simple both mathematically and computationally, they only approximate the desired probability measure asymptotically and require a careful analysis of the mixing time of the associated Markov chain \cite{DiacanAl,saloffCosteDiac}.
+However, $p$-adic fields, being totally disconnected topological spaces, render traditional Markov chain sampling methods ineffective.
+In contrast, our approach samples exactly from the desired probability density.
+Furthermore, its geometric nature ensures that it remains effective regardless of the underlying topology.